NSO-developer/nso-gitbook/development/core-concepts/nso-virtual-machines/nso-python-vm.md

 The `tailf-ncs-python-vm.yang` defines the `python-vm` container which, along with `ncs.conf`, is the entry point for controlling the NSO Python VM functionality.
 Study the content of the YANG model in the example below (The Python VM YANG Model).
 For a full explanation of all the configuration data, look at the YANG file and man `ncs.conf`.
 Here will follow a description of the most important configuration parameters.

 Note that some of the nodes beneath `python-vm` are by default invisible due to a hidden attribute.
-To make everything under `python-vm` visible in the CLI, two steps are required:&#x20;
+To make everything under `python-vm` visible in the CLI, two steps are required:

 1. First, the following XML snippet must be added to `ncs.conf`:\